rachit-kulkarni/Mini_project_303016/README.md

 # SDLC Activity Based Learning For Mini Project

-#C program to do Number system conversion
+#C program to do Number system conversion.The program takes in the data in one of the number system and convert it to any other desired system.

 ## Folder Structure